syncfusion-content/wpf-docs/wpf/SpellChecker/custom-dictionary-support.md

 {% endhighlight %}
 {% endtabs %}

+N> As custom dictionary hold extra words that is not available in standard dictionary, it is always used in conjunction with standard dictionary.

-N> If you only use the custom dictionary, all words that are not included in the dictionary will be shown as error words.
+N> If you use the custom dictionary without standard dictionary, all words that are not included in the dictionary will be shown as error words.

 N> You can add multiple `CustomDictionary` with various culture word files into the `SfSpellChecker.Dictionaries` collection.
 Based on the `SfSpellChecker.Culture` respective `CustomDictionary` is used for spell check.